 - Hire the best: Hiring the right people is always important, but doubly so when you operate a small business.
 So take your time and cast a wide net when recruiting new employees.
 And once you have your team in place, make employee retention a priority by offering a path to growth and development and by making your business an attractive place to work.

-- Upgrade your technology: When you automate complicated, time-consuming aspects of management, like payroll, you can spend more time focusing on issues like staffing and growing your business.
+- Upgrade your technology: When you automate complicated, time-consuming aspects of management, like automatic payroll, you can spend more time focusing on issues like staffing and growing your business.
+With Square Payroll software for small businesses, you receive expert support on tax filing, time tracking, fast payment options, and how to apply for a free EIN.
+You’ll find many helpful payroll features for your business, with small business pricing to fit your budget.